TUDoAD/Abschlussarbeiten_Behr/SKOS-plot/readme.md

 run this first, in order to set up the installation of vocexcel properly

 # SKOS-plotter.py
 Uses vocexcel and ontospy.
-Use:
+To install ontospy properly, use:

 	pip install ontospy[FULL] -U